Life after Yachting

 Feeling stuck and thinking "I can’t do this anymore"

-Three years into yachting that familiar feeling returned.
-Feeling stuck and thinking I can’t do this anymore.
+Three years into yachting, that familiar feeling returned – feeling stuck and thinking I can’t do this anymore.
 I was no longer feeling a sense of excitement or joy in my work.
-(If you are having issues waking up in the morning to go to work you really need to be honest with yourself and ask if this is what I really want out of a career).
-I was 28 and I felt that time was against me.
+I was 28, and I felt that time was against me.

 Developing your Exit Strategy

 My next career move had to be a strategic one!
 Yachting challenged some serious values of mine and it was the catalyst for my exit strategy.
 As much as I loved the adventure and my crew family, I knew that working on board was no longer my passion.
 I was seriously questioning my life’s purpose just like I did when I was doing PA work.
 It was then when I had my aha moment.
 If I am clear on what my values are then of course I can have a career that I love.
 I knew that making a positive impact and helping others had to be a non-negotiable in my future career.

 Knowing this, I developed my exit strategy to make that dream come true.
 A life where I get paid to do what I love most, a job where I am my own boss and have the freedom to spend more time with family and friends and of course travel.

 I spent the next decade studying and working in the most challenging professions so that I could be the best at what I do!
 It was quite the journey but well worth it as I don’t think I would be who I am today without fearlessly chasing my dreams.
 That feeling to reach your pinnacle of career happiness is priceless.

 I want all yacht crew to experience fulfilment and joy in their work whether it is through yachting or through a totally new career; as such I have packaged my 10 years of learning including $180 000 worth of degrees into a 6-week program that delivers longlasting results.